sal55/langs/MDescr.md

 That was intended to provide function return values.
 But the allows an asm block anywhere, so it needs to work.

+Assembly syntax is pretty much that of my AA assembly.
+I will not be documenting that.

 ### High-loading and Position-indepedent code